“Why is the fag following you? Oh my God, don’t tell me he has a crush on you! That’s hilarious!”

 Deon shook his head and took a deep breath, trying his best not to call me stupid.

-“Because I’m a fucking fortune-teller,” Deon grunted.
+“Because I’m a fucking fortune-teller,” he grunted.
 “And I see a lot of pain in your near future if I don’t give you a ride.”

 “What?”
-I repeated stupidly, and he nodded his head towards the other end of the parking lot.
+I repeated stupidly, and he nodded his head toward the other end of the parking lot.

-I turned around and saw Sean with his friends standing by his car.
+I glanced over my shoulder and saw Sean with his friends standing by his car.
 They were staring at us without moving.
-They just stood there, watching us like hyenas watched their prey.
+They just stood there, watching us like hyenas watch their prey.

-“Oh,” I muttered and turned to look at Deon again.
+“Oh,” I muttered and turned back to Deon.

 “Get in the car,” he ordered and pointed at an old, black Mustang.

-I looked at Sean one more time and then sat next to Deon.
+I glanced at Sean one more time and then sat next to Deon.
 I could still see Sean behind the cars, and he had a sour expression on his face.

-“Aww, he’s not happy,” Deon chuckled.
+“Aww, he’s not happy,” Deon cooed and chuckled.
 “That makes me happy.”

 “Why do you even care?”
-I asked while he backed away from the parking space.
+I asked while he backed his car out of the parking space.

 “We go way back,” Deon said.
 “He thinks he’s so awesome, but if you steal his candy, he will cry like the rest of them.”